-- i.
-Provide minimum 0.5m clear of all obstacles on both sides (i.e. trees, signs, light poles etc.). - ii.
+i.
+Provide minimum 0.5m clear of all obstacles on both sides (i.e. trees, signs, light poles etc.).

+ii.
 Provide minimum 2.1m clear of all obstacles overhead (i.e. tree branches, bridges, etc.).

 f.
-Safety Railings
+Pathway Handrail

-- Minimum railing height and design to be as per Detail Sheet #30 or to be an equivalent as approved by The City of Calgary Parks. - ii.
+- i.
+Minimum railing height and design to be as per Detail Sheet #30 or to be an equivalent as approved by The City of Calgary Parks. - ii.
 Usually of galvanized steel or wood. - iii.
 Install where a trail is within 1m of the top of a 2:1 slope or steeper, and the slope is greater than or equal to 1m in depth. - iv.
+Under exceptional circumstances and subject to approval by Parks after an appropriate risk assessment, a pathway handrail may not be required.
+If a risk assessment is required it shall be provided by The City at no cost to the Developer. - v.
 Chain link fence is less desirable and is only acceptable when the fabric is attached to but not protruding above, the top rail.
 NOTE: Attachment will be with a knuckle finish.